By the end of this article, you’ll be able to:

 Let's check what we have in the metrics section:

-• Metric group name.
+Metric group name.
 Name the metric group to easily recall which campaigns it applies to.
-For instance, if creating a metric group for the campaigns of a specific series in ebook format, name it "Series Name - EB."
+For instance, "Series Name - EB" for a specific series in ebook format.

 💡Note: There is nothing to worry about if you do not know how to calculate your NRR.
 By clicking on the "Use Calculator" button, you only need to fill in your books' data and we'll calculate it for you!

-• Higher than 1.
-For advertising book one in series.
+Higher than 1.
+For advertising book one in series or aggressive bidding.
 This will tell us to aim for break even on a higher point than your immediate ad revenue.
-If you are advertising only book 1 in a series, you will need to use the calculator in the metrics block to get a number that adapts to the lifetime value of your series.

 Find below a few different examples of what was discussed, along with how it would affect the Adjusted Revenue and the Estimated ACOR:

-Tip: This will again depend on your genre: in certain genres, you might get impressions with bids as low as $0.10.
-In competitive ones, like romance, your minimum should be higher.
+💡Pro Tip: This will again depend on your genre: in certain genres, you might get impressions with bids as low as $0.10.
+In competitive ones, like romance, your minimum bid should be closer to $0.41.

 Once you've assigned a group of metrics to each active campaign in your account, you will notice how the warnings have disappeared, and the calculated columns are now filled in: